Evaluating Metabolite Stability of Blood Samples for Clinical Applications

 Metabolon characterized metabolite stability of blood using a variety of sample collection, handling and processing procedures.

 It is estimated that 60 to 70% of all decisions regarding patient’s diagnosis, treatment, hospital admission, and discharge are based on clinical laboratory test results.
-Clinical metabolomics plays an increasingly important role in clinical decision making for patients with the with rare diseases as well as other diseases with metabolic signatures.
+Clinical metabolomics plays an increasingly important role in clinical decision making for patients with rare diseases as well as other diseases with metabolic signatures.
 As such, the quality of data generated by the clinical laboratory at Metabolon requires intense scrutiny.
 Unfortunately, great part of the analytical variability in clinical testing occurs during the pre-analytical stages, including sample collection and handling, transportation, preparation for analysis and storage.
 In fact, pre-analytical errors account for up to 70% of all mistakes made in laboratory diagnosis, often outside of the laboratory and well before sample analysis.1

 At Metabolon, we have now extensively characterized how different pre-analytical aspects dealing with the collection, handling and processing of blood samples may affect the metabolome.
 Our data show the following:

 - Delayed blood processing significantly affects the plasma metabolome and precise methods should be utilized in order to acquire consistent results.
 2

 - The choice and use of plasma or serum type using consistent anticoagulant additives is critical as one cannot mix and match sample types in order to obtain meaningful comparisons using metabolomics.
 3